aleph2c/miros/doc/zero_to_one.rst

   On your first pass just read the story and look over the pictures.

-  After you have completed the example, read the story again if your understanding of the dynamics aren't clear.
-At this point look at the hint boxes.
+  After you have completed the example, read the story again if your understanding of the dynamics aren't clear, the hint boxes will serve as a bridge between the story and your technical work.

 Story
 ^^^^^